 Clarifying the New Tax Law and Your ChildVoice Giving

-Americans are about to embark on the country’s largest tax reform in more than 30 years.
-In the midst of learning about the new tax law for 2018, there seems to be a general lack of clarity regarding how this will affect individuals, businesses, and charitable organizations.
+The country’s largest tax reform in more than 30 years became a reality for Americans in 2018.
+In the midst of understanding the new tax law, there seems to be a general lack of clarity regarding how this will affect individuals, businesses, and charitable organizations.
 We hope the following points help clarify some of the misconceptions we’re seeing regarding the new tax law.

 Some of the most significant changes are: